Table of Contents [click to open]

 Stolen Land and the Atlantic Slave Trade

-The claim that Whites built modern America, Canada, New Zealand, and Australia by "stealing" the land from the original inhabitants, dehumanizing them and sequestering them into reservations, has exacted an enormous moral price upon Europeans.
+The claim that Europeans built modern America, Canada, New Zealand, and Australia by “stealing” the land from the original inhabitants, sequestering them into reservations, has exacted an enormous moral price upon Europeans.
 Europeans are a high trust people who believe it is important to treat others fairly as individuals regardless of in-group vs out-group distinctions — unlike other races, which tend to care only about their extended family members within the moral boundaries set by their in-groups.
 Our hostile elites have exploited this sense of fairness to make Europeans feel guilty about everything their ancestors did in the past.
 Not a month goes by without a headline that Whites "should return stolen lands to Indian tribes".

-Not only blamed for the poverty of others, but others have been morally elevated as the ones responsible for the achievements of Europeans.
+Meanwhile others have been morally elevated as the ones responsible for the achievements of Europeans.
 One of the most influential books in this respect was Eric Williams's Capitalism and Slavery (1944), which argued that an inequitable "triangular trade" pattern, based on the slave trade and the production of colonial goods in American plantations, played a "critical role" in British industrialization.
 The British would not have been able to pay for new industrial technologies were it not for the huge profits they obtained from the selling of slave-produced "tropical goods" such as sugar, tobacco, and cotton to European consumers.